open/close all folders

 - Unusually Uninteresting Sight: Often reacts to the bizarre events of Wonderland with mild perplexity.

-Voiced by: Joseph Kearns (original); Corey Burton (Current)A sentient gold door handle.
+Voiced by: Joseph Kearns (original), Corey Burton (Current)A sentient doorknob.

 - Canon Foreigner: The only character not to be taken from the original stories.